emsec/EK_feistel/README.md

 ```

 ### Switch to Plasma Desktop
 This step is not essential, however, it is recommended to switch to plasma desktop.
-The plasma desktop provides a surface which looks familiar to a Windows user.
+The plasma desktop provides a surface which looks similar to Windows.
 Additionally it is based on Qt, thus required libraries for the Feistel Function app are already in place.
 The most important reason is that the VirtualBox guest tools cooparate better with the host, thus allowing to resize the Ubuntu window at will.
 * Log out (symbol upper right corner)
 * Click user name on login screen
 * Click settings icon (lower right corner)